• Skip to main content

 While you can rent houses along the coast, I like destinations that allow the ability to walk to nearby nightlife and provide a fun “weekend away” atmosphere.

 In particular, I love Astoria because the downtown is cohesive enough to stay at a quality hotel and explore on foot for most of the weekend.
 The food and beverage options are probably the most advanced on the Oregon Coast.
-Read my article on my favorite things to do in Astoria for more information.
+For more information, please read my article on my favorite things to do in Astoria.

 It wouldn’t be a surprise that the two remaining places on my top list are the other population centers — Newport and Coos Bay.
+For an excellent day trip, check out another article about “How to see Newport in one day.”
 While Newport might seem obvious (stay in the Nye Beach area), Coos Bay is an outlier.
-I like Coos Bay and North Bend because the food and beverage scene is well-developed, with great options, and there are exciting things to do.
+I like Coos Bay and North Bend because the food and beverage scene is well-developed, has excellent options, and has exciting things to do.

 The best Oregon Coast Towns to splurge for an elevated experience.